cybensis/SPT-VR/README.md

 - **groundzeroday**: Check out his work at [hexler.net](https://hexler.net/)
 - **Havviks**: Thanks for making the trailer, go watch his videos on [YouTube](https://www.youtube.com/@HAVVIKS)
 - **MaTSix**: Offered a lot of helpful ideas which greatly decreased the jankiness of the mod
+- **LiftIsTheWhey**: Thanks for all the videos you've made, the controls guide and helping with testing so checkout [his channel](https://www.youtube.com/@LiftIsTheWhey)

 ---